 Keep drilling and we find that a huge proportion of those 121 “hits” were from one obscure service provider:

 So what can be done?

-Well from the end user's position, not a lot.
-Google are clearly aware of the issue, and have been for several years, but appear either unable or unwilling to fix their system.
-Some commentators question whether a long term solution is even possible given the fundamental structure of Google's Analytics where there is no authentication required to send data to their servers.
+Well from the end user’s position, not a lot.
+Google is clearly aware of the issue and has been for several years, but appears either unable or unwilling to fix their system.
+Some commentators question whether a long-term solution is even possible given the fundamental structure of Google’s Analytics where there is no authentication required to send data to their servers.

 If yours is a website with a huge following then it may be worth persisting with Google Analytics and recognizing the issue.
-If you or your organization's web site gets 100,000 hits a month then you may well accept 1000-2000 bogus figures as unlikely to heavily skew the results.
-However if yours is a small web site the statistics can become so skewed as to be completely meaningless even if your do invest (waste) a great deal of your time trying to battle it.
+If you or your organization’s website gets 100,000 hits a month then you may well accept 1000-2000 bogus figures as unlikely to heavily skew the results.
+However, if yours is a small website, the statistics can become so skewed as to be completely meaningless even if you do invest (waste) a great deal of your time trying to battle it.
 For me, I now only check my Google Analytics when I need a good laugh and debate whether I should remove it entirely from my site.
 It may well be time to dump Google Analytics! ~KD

 blog.analytics-toolkit.com: “Is a long-term solution even possible?”